 ‘Where are your parents, then?’

 ‘I have no idea.’
 Uncomprehending, I could feel the panic rising in me again.
 How could this have happened without the most important people in my life being there?
 Did they even know?
 And why had no one consulted me about this?
+Surely I had a say in what happened?
 Why didn’t my views matter?
 Now I wasn’t just scared, I was furious too.

 The door was closed, the blinds pulled.
 Tubes were carefully removed from my body and the sheet drawn up over my head.
 Then Nurse Margaret Justice wheeled away my formerly beeping, gasping, breathing machines, now redundant, and shut the door behind her with a decisive click.
 Silence.
 The irrefutable, no-nonsense finality of it shocked me out of my hysteria and I felt quite, quite cold.